 These 4 strips should basically be evenly spaced around the cone.

-Don’t you just love to watch those feel good Halllmark movies about now?
-These movies are perfect to watch while making your Christmas Decor.
+Don’t you just love to watch those feel good Halllmark movies this time of year?

 Once the entire cone is covered with the finger knit strips, check to see that all of the ends are well secured to the cone.

-Last but not least, cut off the tails and enjoy your beautiful Christmas decor that you DIYed!
+Last but not least, cut off the tails and now you can enjoy your cozy beautiful Christmas tree decor!

-This is really an easy DIY Christmas Decor.
-I bet once you make one, you’ll want to make your own little Christmas tree forest.
+This project is really easy and I bet once you make one, you’ll want to make your own little Christmas tree forest.

 I’m loving the way it looks with my other Christmas Decor.